-The IAAF Rules specify the configuration of the hurdles (height 106,7 cm).
-The hurdles along the sidelines should be placed with the supports away from the competitor.
+The IAAF Rules specify the configuration of the hurdles

+(height 106,7 cm).
+The hurdles along the sidelines should be placed with the support away from the competitor.
 The placing of the hurdles in general and the supports in particular is shown in Appendix 5.
 The competitor shall tell before the Ball Event starts if he/she wants a clockwise circuit.
-The hurdles are to be considered defenders (other person).
-The four (4) hurdles in the centre are to be concidered as one (1) obstacle.
+The hurdles are to be considered defenders (another person).

+The four (4) hurdles in the center are to be considered as one (1) obstacle.

-4.4.2 Description of exercises
+4.4.2 DESCRIPTION OF EXERCISES

-4.4.2.1 Exercise 1 - ABILITY COURSE
+4.4.2.1 EXERCISE 1 - ABILITY COURSE